Protech Non-Contact Infrared Thermometer

 Measure Temperature Without Making Direct Contact

 Take measurements with the push of a button using this temperature gun.
-The Protech non-contact thermometer has an infrared (IR) sensor with laser guidance to read surface temperatures quickly and easily.
+The Protech non-contact thermometer has an infrared (IR) sensor with laser to read surface temperatures quickly and easily.

 Its non-contact operation is perfect for checking hard to reach areas, high temperatures, food, and more.
 It features: